saoirse-defi/milestone2-vanilla/README.md

 * The amount of buttons within the application have been kept to a minimum.
 * Controlling the player sprite is done by simply moving the cursor to where you would like the user to travel (for mobile devices, this will be accomplished by dragging your finger across the screen).
 * The user is notified of significant game events using audio cues.
-* These audio cues occur at game start, game end & whenever a user successfully clears a gate.
+* These audio cues occur at game start, game end, whenever a user successfully clears a gate & whenever gems are collected.
 * Making it easy to restart the game loop with minimal downtime by the click of a single button.

 #### Developer & Business Goals

 * The main developer goal for this project is to learn as much as possible about JavaScript & HTML5 canvas.
-* Adding another project that the developer is passionate about to their portfolio.
+* To add another project that the developer is passionate about to their portfolio.
 * To create a well-designed application that is free of any bugs which would cause the user stop playing prematurely.
-* To design a satisfying game loop that is fair to the player.
+* Designing a satisfying game loop that is fair to the player.

 ### User stories